intel/virtual-storage-manager/INSTALL.md

 ===================================
 Before you get ready to install VSM, you should prepare your environment.
 The sections here are very helpful for understanding the deployment concepts.

-**Note**For a Ceph cluster created and managed by VSM you need to prepare at least three storage nodes plus a VSM controller node.
+**Note**: For a Ceph cluster created and managed by VSM you need to prepare at least three storage nodes plus a VSM controller node.
 VSM requires a minimum of three Ceph storage nodes before it will create a Ceph cluster.

 #Roles
 There are two roles for the VSM cluster.
 ## Controller Node

-The controller node is used to run mysql, rabbitmq, web ui services for the VSM cluster.
+The controller node is used to run mariadb, rabbitmq, web ui services for the VSM cluster.

 ## Storage Node
 The storage or agent node is used to run the vsm-agent service which manages the Ceph and physical storage resources.

 #Network
-There are three kinds of networks defined in VSM.
+There are three kinds of networks defined in VSM, and the three networks are OK to be the same one.
 ## Management Network
-Management Network is used to manage the whole VSM cluster.
-Every node in the VSM cluster should have this.
+Management Network is used to manage the VSM cluster, and interchange data between vsm controller and agents.
 ## Ceph Public Network
-Ceph Public Network is used by Ceph to manage Ceph client to server IO operations.
+Ceph Public Network is used to serve IO operations between ceph nodes and clients.
 ## Ceph Cluster Network
-Ceph Cluster Network is used by Ceph to transfer data between OSDs for replication and rebalancing.
+Ceph Cluster Network is used to interchange data between ceph nodes like Monitors and OSDs for replication and rebalancing.

 ##Recommendations
 Controller node should contain at least: